The Government defines domestic abuse as:

 The effects of domestic abuse on survivors/victims include the direct effects on them and their relationships with other people, particularly their children.

-Find out more about Domestic Abuse on the Southend, Essex and Thurrock Domestic Abuse website.
+For more information about Domestic Abuse visit the Southend, Essex and Thurrock Domestic Abuse website.